 Executables\ShapeWorks\ComputeModeLengths.exe paramfiles\analyze.xml modeinfo.txt

 The modeinfo.txt file will contain numerical information about the modes (eigenvalues?).
-Perhaps most important is the called title ‘PV’ which gives information about the cumulative percent variation captured by the modes.
+Perhaps most important is the column called titled ‘PV’ which gives information about the cumulative percent variation captured by the modes.

 Open the modeinfo.txt file in Excel and plot the PV column.
 Also note in this column how many modes it takes to capture 80%, 90%, etc of the variation among the shapes.